Aurelian-C/React-Summary_App/src/markdowns/14_Replacing_Redux_with_React_hooks/Alternative_2_Using_a_custom_Hook_part1.md

 ## Change the `globalState`: dispatch actions in our components

 Now we need to be able to **change our state** and for that we should be able to kind of **dispatch actions** in our components.
-For that we need to create a `dispatch` function with an `actionIdentifier` parameter because we'll to define the concrete actions in a different place, and with the help of `actionIdentifier` parameter we will find each specific action.
+For that we need to create a `dispatch` function with an `actionIdentifier` parameter because we'll define the concrete actions in a different place, and with the help of `actionIdentifier` parameter we will find each specific action.

 Global `actions` variable should be an object where we have keys which match with `actionIdentifier` parameter, and where the value of that key is a concrete function: `actions[actionIdentifier]()`.